Blog

 Response Three

-Me: (I’d follow the same course of action as for Response Two above from this point on.)
+Me: (Follow the same course of action as for Response Two above from this point on.)

 Conclusion

-A contrived script like this obviously can’t be followed word-for-word in every situation.
+A contrived script like this obviously can not be followed word-for-word in every situation.
 Its intent is simply to demonstrate that what you want to get at is:

-1. What is the address where you’re attempting to log in?
+1. What is the address where you are attempting to log in?

 The root cause of any issue will be revealed during the process of drilling into the two questions above.
-I have enough years in IT to know when a user reports a problem, what they say they’re doing and what they’re actually doing are usually two different things and the only way to diagnose the real problem is to stand over his shoulder and monitor his actions.
-Obviously that’s not possible over the phone, so try to ask questions that put you virtually over the shoulder of the voter so you can envision what’s really happening on his end rather than what’s being described.
+I have enough years in IT to know when a user reports a problem, what they say they are doing and what they are actually doing are usually two different things and the only way to diagnose the real problem is to stand over their shoulder and monitor their actions.
+Obviously that is not possible over the phone, so try to ask questions that put you virtually over the shoulder of the voter so you can envision what’s really happening at their end rather than what’s being described.